Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Keep the soil moist.
 Germination should occur in 10 to 20 days.
 Thin your seedlings to 18 – 24 inches apart if you are growing the larger species, 12 – 18 inches apart if you are growing the smaller, modern hybrids.

 Start your seeds indoors 6 – 8 weeks before your last frost.
 Surface sow the seeds.
 Don’t cover them.
 They need sunlight to germinate.
 Gently press them into the soil to make sure that they have good contact.
-I like to water before I sow seeds, especially seeds that are sown on the surface of the soil, because if I wait to water after I sow my seeds, the force of the water will cause them to float away.
+I like to water before I sow seeds, especially seeds that are sown on the surface of the soil, because if I wait to water after I sow my seeds, the force of the water will cause them to float away and out of the container.

 Keep the soil moist.
 Germination should occur in 10 to 20 days.
 You can transplant your seedlings outdoors into your garden after the last frost.
 Space them 18 – 24 inches apart if you are growing the larger species.
 Space the smaller hybrids 12 – 18 inches apart.